Use the leftovers from a whole ham to make this delicious Leftover Ham Bone Soup with loads of veggies!

 This is by no means an exact recipe where you have to count out or measure every little ingredient.
 Just play with it!
 Use whatever you like best, but this is my basic recipe.

-Place your ham bone in a large pot with enough water to come 1/2 to 3/4 up the hunk of meat (well, I don’t know what else to call it!).
+- Place your leftover hambone in a large pot with enough water to come 1/2 to 3/4 up the hunk of meat (well, I don’t know what else to call it!).
 Bring it to a boil, lower the heat to a simmer, cover and cook for 1 ½ to 2 hours.
-At the end of the cooking time, this is what you’re going to have.
-A pot full of very tasty, very fragrant ham stock.
-Remove the bone from the stock and let it cool enough so that you can handle it.
+At the end of the cooking time, what you’ll have is a pot full of very tasty, very fragrant ham stock.

+- Remove the bone from the stock and let it cool enough so that you can handle it.
 Then cut all the ham that you can off the bone and return it to the pot with the stock.
 You can throw away the actual bone now.
-It has done its duty; given up its essence to the soup pot.
+It has done its duty by adding so much flavor to the soup pot.

-Now, dice the onion and celery and add them to the pot.
-Add the diced tomatoes, lima beans (actually butter beans are better if you have them), potatoes and corn.
+- Add the diced canned tomatoes, petite lima beans (or butter beans if you have them), potatoes, and corn.
 Add salt and pepper to taste.
 I used a good tablespoon of salt because that’s a huge pot of soup to season.

-Bring the whole thing to a boil, then reduce the heat to a simmer.
+- Bring the whole thing to a boil, then reduce the heat to a simmer.
 Cover and cook for approximately 1 hour or until the vegetables are tender.

-p.s. – I would have put some frozen sliced okra in this for the last 30 minutes, but the pot was too full!
+I would have put some frozen sliced okra in this for the last 30 minutes, but the pot was too full!